 But what happens when you can’t agree on income?

 I recently had a client who, like many of my LA clients, work in the industry.
 He is a sound engineer with his own business.
 He is incorporated.
 When times are good, it rains.
 When they’re not, he goes months – sometimes years without any work.
 His ex is also self-employed, owning a successful small floral shop.
 However, flowers also go through seasons, so divorcing during Valentine’s day will produce different income analyses than divorcing in a non-significant part of October. (who sends flowers in October?)

 So what happens when they separate?
 Say my client earns $200,000 in 2015, and $140,000 in 2014, and $35,000 in 2013.
 Is it fair to just average 3 years, and say his income is $117,222?
 Depends on who is arguing, and depends what’s on the books.

-In cases of fluctuating income, one or both parties may opt to average, as the Court did in the Riddle case.
+In cases of fluctuating income, one or both parties may opt to average, as the Court did in Marriage of Riddle.
 This usually ends up screwing one person.

 Where you have fluctuating income due to bonuses, commissions, and overtime, consider using a Ostler-Smith bonus order.
-In Re Marriage of Ostler v.
-Smith (1990) 223 Cal.
+Marriage of Ostler Smith (1990) 223 Cal.
 App.
 3d.
 33

 Bonuses, commissions and overtime income are income for purposes of child support.
 (For what is considered income, look up Family Code 4058 – it’s a lot of things!)